 You should contact your local authority for advice before you start, and if necessary they can provide you with the application form and help you to apply.

-Checklist for starting up your food business
+Checklist for starting a food business

-- Have you registered your premises?
+Have you registered your premises?

-- Are you aware of the main General Food Law Requirements?
+Are you aware of the main General Food Law Requirements?

-- Do you keep written records of all the suppliers that provide you with food or any food ingredients?
+Do you keep written records of all the suppliers that provide you with food or any food ingredients?

-- Have you put food safety management procedures in place and are you keeping up-to-date records of these?
+Have you put food safety management procedures in place and are you keeping up-to-date records of these?

-- Do you and your staff understand the principles of good food hygiene?
+Do you and your staff understand the principles of good food hygiene?

-- Have you considered health and safety and fire safety arrangements?
+Have you considered health and safety and fire safety arrangements?

 Have you registered as self-employed?

-- Do you need to register for VAT?
+Do you need to register for VAT?

-- Are you keeping records of all your business income and expenses?
+Are you keeping records of all your business income and expenses?

-- Are you keeping records of your employees’ pay and do you know how to pay their tax and National Insurance contributions?
+Are you keeping records of your employees’ pay and do you know how to pay their tax and National Insurance contributions?

-- Do you describe food and drink accurately?
+Do you describe food and drink accurately?

-- Do you need to apply for a licence to sell alcohol, for entertainment, for selling hot food and drink late at night, or selling food on the street?
+Do you need to apply for a licence to sell alcohol, for entertainment, for selling hot food and drink late at night, or selling food on the street?

-Now is the perfect time to get your Food Safety Systems & HACCP sorted, talk to us right here at Food Safe System.
+That’s the hard part done, now is the perfect time to get your Food Safety Systems & HACCP sorted, talk to us right here at Food Safe System.